Electronic Theses & Dissertations: FAQs

 6. If I need to submit a bound copy to my department, where should I go?

-If you require a binding service, this is available through the BookPOD at the U of T Bookstore, 214 College Street, Information Desk, 416-640-5849.
-You may bring a USB key or a paper copy of your thesis.
+If you require a binding service, you may contact the U of T Bookstore Thesis Services.
 This is only an option; you may use any binding service that you prefer.

 Electronic Thesis: Advantages